Skip to the main content.

 The more preparation you show for your potential venture capital partners, the more likely you’ll secure the funding you need to make your startup dream into reality.

-Part of securing these funds will also future management of the equities and shares of your startup.
-If you want an easier time managing funds for the equity, look no further than Vestd
+Part of securing these funds will also require the future management of the equities and shares of your startup.
+If you want an easier time managing funds for the equity, look no further than Vestd.

 Written by our friends over at Scurri.